MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/configure-chargeable-components-contract-line.md

   - Not-to-exceed limits
   - Invoice frequency settings defined on the project-based contract line

-A sub-set of the included components can be marked as chargeable using the **Billing Type** field.
+A subset of the included components can be marked as chargeable using the **Billing Type** field.
 The **Billing Type** field is an option-set that allows the following values in the context of a contract line:

   - Chargeable
   - Non-chargeable